310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Nonetheless, this blockbuster in which various famous heroes, whether local or overseas, gather to fight…

-Am I right to assume that the title of said project has been confirmed to be “Supervillains”?
+Am I right to assume that the title of said project has been confirmed to be ‘Supervillains’?
 {% endbubble %}

 {% bubble Chiaki norsmile %}